 (5) If the versions of these GTCs should be available in languages other than German, the German version shall prevail in terms of any interpretation issues.

-(6) PharmaLex shall store personal data of the Principal generated in conjunction with the business relationship using electronic data processing means in compliance with the provisions of the German Federal Data Privacy Act.
+(6) PharmaLex shall store personal data of the Principal generated in conjunction with the business relationship using electronic data processing means in compliance with German and European data protection laws in its most recent version.

 (7) Unless otherwise stated in the contract, each party shall have the right to terminate the contractual relationship by serving termination notice at any time for good cause and good cause for termination shall be deemed to exist, in particular, in the following events: